Linda-Ikechukwu/Personal-Site/src/blog/posts/understand-the-css-cascade/understand-the-css-cascade.md

 - Avoid using inline styles.
 - Avoid using ID’s and combination selectors.
-- Use single elements classes for styling.
+- Use classes only for styling  and id's for javascript interactions to avoid specificity errors.
 - Put general element styling up top then specific styling with class names.
 - Use !important only as a last resort.
 - Rely on order when using third party stylesheets.
 Always link your author stylesheets last.